Insanely Easy Way to Make Pom Poms in Bulk

 Similar posts you might like:

-- How to make tiny pom poms
+Easy way to make pom poms

 I have a really cute and practical home project in mind and it requires loads and loads of pompoms.
 But since I’m always short on time, I’ve been postponing this project for a while because I couldn’t figure out how to make pom poms in bulk.
 No more waiting now!
 With this simple DIY pom poms method I made a hundred of them in about half an hour (video shooting included so you might be able to make yours in about 20 minutes).
 Isn’t this awesome!